 Facebook has announced its new jobs feature.
 To confirm, this isn’t Facebook for Work/Workplace by Facebook – it’s Facebook formally entering the jobs market.

-Facebook is constantly evolving, and while Facebook builds new features and gives people new ways of using the platform, they can’t change…Continue
+Facebook is constantly evolving, and while Facebook builds new features and gives people new ways of using the platform, they can’t change the way people choose to use those features.
+For instance,…Continue

 Added by Chris South on November 20, 2016 at 3:00pm — No Comments